som-shahlab/factehr/docs/experiments.md

 ## 2. Running LLM Experiments

-### 🚧 Status: Subtasks
-- ✅ Run LLM fact decomposition inference on all documents and serialize to disk
-- ✅ Prompt tuning for entailment
-- ✅ NLP sentence tokenize fact list and serialize to disk
-- ✅ Benchmark existing NLI datasets (MedNLI, SNLI, MultiNLI, SciTail) on SOTA LLMs
-- ✅ Generate all entailment pairs for fact precision (`I[note ⇒ fact]`) and fact recall (`I[fact-list ⇒ sentence]`) and serialize to disk
-- ✅ Run LLM-as-a-judge inference on all entailment pairs and serialize raw generation outputs to disk

 #### 1. Prompt tuning for entailment
 Evaluate the performance of entailment, entailment+rationale, and entailment+rationale+CoT for performing entailment.
 This experiment leverages shc-gpt-4o (requires SHC VPN) and vertex API (requires Full Traffic VPN).